kelpman05/DataWuzhong/README.md

-# Data for the blockchain-as-coordination-committee framework
+# Data for the parameters and trading results of the Wuzhong multi-energy district.
 This is a respository for parameters and results in the 12-community and 120-community examples.

 Please cite these articles if you want to cite the data.